 Who are the “the peculiar people” in 1 Peter 2:9?
 Are they the Jews or the Gentiles?

-A quick reading of each passage reveals that the phrase in the King James Bible, “peculiar people,” is also translated as “a people for God’s own possession” or “a people belonging to God.”
+A quick reading of each passage reveals that the phrase in the King James Bible, “peculiar people,” is also translated as “a people for God’s own possession” in the NASB or “a people belonging to God” in the NIV.
 The actual Greek states, “people for possession.”
 Now we want to ask, “What does this phrase mean?”
 The Greek word for peculiar is peripoiesis and it can mean “keeping safe, preservation, possession, property or reserve.”
 It has a broad semantic range.
 The English word peculiar can mean “restriction to an individual or group” and that was the meaning of the word in A.D.
 1600 when the KJV was created.
 That explains why peculiar was used in the KJV Bible.
 Today, possession or belonging is a clearer translation.

-The answer is found in the words that came before this passage.
-Verses 1-2 reveal that the passage is written to people who had believed in Jesus Christ.
+The answer is found in the words that came before this verse.
+Verses 1-2 reveal that this was written to people who had believed in Jesus Christ.
 They were encouraged to grow “with respect to salvation.”
 That is, they were “saved” from their sins and declared to be righteous.
 They were Christians.
 In verse 5 we read that they were “living stones” and each one was a member of the “holy priesthood.”
 That is, they no longer needed an earthly priest.
-They were already regarded “holy” because God had forgiven their sins, and they were regarded as priests.
+They were already regarded to be “holy” because God had declared to be righteous, and regarded to be priests.
 In verse 7 we find that they had “believed” in Jesus Christ.
-They are believers and consequently Christians.
-So when we arrive at verse 9, we discover that these Christians are a “chosen race,” “a royal priesthood,” “a holy nation,” and a people whom God owned.
+In conclusion, they were believers.
+Therefore, verse 9 tells us that these Christians were a “chosen race,” “a royal priesthood,” “a holy nation,” and a people whom God owned.
 Christians include Jews and non-Jews or Gentiles – everyone who believes in Jesus Christ as their God and Savior.

 The conclusion in verse 9 calls us to tell others about Jesus Christ because Christians are those things.
 We are not spiritually perfect individuals, but God considers us to be holy for the purpose of salvation.
 You may find the concept of “Position versus Practice” to be helpful.
 You are encouraged to read it.